NateG95/band-project/README.md

 and different devices ranging from smartphones, tablets, laptops, and desktop to make sure that there are no errors regarding compatibility and responsiveness.

+- I tested the responsivenss of the website in web development through Chrome.
+Changing the viewports to see how it responds
+- Sent it to my mentor to be tested
+- Used mobile phone for testing

 ## Deployment

-- Created a new project at GitHub named "band-project."
+- Created a new project at GitHub named "band-project"
-- Pushed different versions of the codes throughout the development process.
+- Pushed different versions of the codes throughout the development process
 - The web site is now deployed at github pages [here](https://nateg95.github.io/band-project/index.html)

 ## Credits